 What Are The Disadvantages Of Free Pre-Employment Screening Tests?

-There are so many pre-employment screening tools available on the internet, from both respected and well-known employment businesses to the less reputable websites - but there are limitations to the tools that are free.
+There are so many pre-employment screening tools available on the internet, from both respected and well-known employment businesses to less reputable websites - but there are limitations to the tools that are free.

 Limited Time Period And Use